Proud Canadian Company

 For example:

-• If you solely choose a mortgage based on its low rate without considering the impact of excessive penalties some of these low-rate mortgages come with, you could be left with a hefty penalty if you or your family need to relocate for work.
-By honestly discussing your situation with a mortgage expert, you could avoid considering solutions that don’t come with flexible options, such as portability or lower discharge penalty calculations
+• If you choose a mortgage solely based on its low rate without considering the impact of excessive penalties on certain low-rate mortgages, you could be left with a hefty penalty if you or your family need to relocate for work.
+By honestly discussing your situation with a mortgage expert, you could avoid considering solutions without flexible options, such as portability or lower discharge penalty calculations.

 Frequently Asked Questions

-How can households manage their mortgage costs amidst rising interest rates?
+How can households manage their mortgage costs amidst high interest rates?

-Households can consider refinancing their mortgage to extend their amortization, make extra payments to reduce the principal faster, and shop around for the best mortgage rates and terms to manage mortgage costs amidst rising interest rates.
-It is advisable to consult with a mortgage expert to determine the best course of action based on individual circumstances.
+Households can consider refinancing their mortgage to extend amortization, make extra principal payments to reduce principal more quickly, and shop for the best mortgage rates and terms to manage mortgage costs.
+It is advisable to consult a mortgage expert to determine the best course of action given individual circumstances.

 Note: subprime and private mortgages offer longer amortizations, but they are typically suitable for borrowers looking for short-term solutions with an exit strategy.
 It’s important to be wary of mortgage brokers who jump to these solutions before explaining why you can’t qualify on the prime lending side.